medikoo/deferred/README.md

 .end(); // throws error!
 ```

-__It's very important to end your promise chains with `end` otherwise eventual errors that were not handled will not be exposed__. `end` is exit from promises flow.
+__It's very important to end your promise chains with `end` otherwise eventual errors that were not handled will not be exposed__.
+`end` is an exit from promises flow.
 You can call it with one callback argument and it will be called same way as callback passed to Node.js style asynchronous function:

 ```javascript
 promise(function (value) {